 This snippet is just a group of text frames with added effects, all the magic is done by Printess.

 As is the next example where the customer can enter 4 lines of text and select foreground and background color.

-If you like, you can try out more Snippets here.
+If you like, you can try out more Snippets on our photo product samples.